denisnarushevich/events/readme.md

-# Events
+# Events.js
->Flexible and simple event manager with focus on performance.
+>Flexible and simple JavaScript event manager with focus on performance.

 ## Performance features
 * no expensive method calls like call(), apply() or bind();